 How Much Does It Cost to Automate a Warehouse?

-The cost for an automated warehouse depends greatly upon your company’s specific needs.
+The cost of an automated warehouse depends greatly upon your company’s specific needs.
 The scale of automation can vary extensively, with a full overhaul of an existing infrastructure costing upwards of $50 million.
 Be sure to complete a thorough calculation of cost, return on investment (ROI), and the downstream benefits (customer satisfaction, lower overhead, etc.) of automation.

 Estimates suggest that a fully automated solution costs at least $25 million, while a semi-automated solution is about $5-$15 million.
 A more mechanized approach costs approximately between $1 million to $5 million.
 And automation that focuses on manual picking activities would be between $500,000 and $1 million.
 These costs are significant and require careful consideration, but the impact of such moves could be the difference between mere survival and prosperity in an unprecedented retail and supply chain environment.